 i) Convenience: An extra bag can help carry any items that you might need during the conference, such as a laptop, notebook, snacks, and any additional materials you have picked up at the conference.

-ii) Organisation: An extra bag can help keep your belongings organised and easily accessible.
+ii) Organisation: An extra bag can help keep your belongings organized and easily accessible.

 Carrying an extra bag can provide added convenience and flexibility during a conference, making it easier to carry & manage the various materials and items you may acquire or need throughout the day.
 Pic Courtesy: Freepik